Easy Fresh Fig Cheesecake Recipe

 This cheesecake has three components.

-- The crust – Today, I am using homemade cheesecake crust because I did not have any graham crackers on hand.
-And, for the purpose of simplicity, I have also given you the graham cracker crust method (below).
+- The crust – Today, I am using a homemade cheesecake crust because I did not have any graham crackers on hand.
+And, for the purpose of simplicity, I have also given you the Graham Cracker Crust method (below).

 - The figs – We use some figs in the cheesecake batter, which are dispersed like little nuggets all over the cheesecake.
 They are also coated in flour just before adding them to the batter.
 And, this prevents them from sinking to the bottom.
 And, the figs on the top of the cheesecake are best put no earlier than a few hours before serving.
-In fact, coating them with honey enhances their flavor, but also extends their shelf-life.
+In fact, coating them with honey enhances their flavor and extends their shelf life.

 What is the secret to baking a perfect cheesecake?
 Well, I think there are several very important things.
 And, I will explain more later on in the post.
 These are the directions you should follow.